davidyanez/aircraftDB/README.md

   * test:  tests folder
   * aircraft_app.py:  Flask Application and Endpoints handlers
 * Needs to be easily adapted to other databases.
 Used abstract classed to define the connection with the database.
 Use of flexible arguments to allow for flexibility.
+* Endoints:
+  * filter_aircraft: Find aircraft items by Model, Weight Class and Tags.
+  * populate_db: Import the csv data file into the database.
+Populate DB import scripts assumes all expected data fields are in the correct order